 About the Journal

-The scientific journal Mos Historicus: A Critical Review of European History aims to advance and expand the field of European History by functioning as both a platform for showcasing research on European History and a forum for discourse and intellectual exchange within the academic community.
+The scientific journal Mos Historicus: A Critical Review of European History aims to advance and expand the field of European History by functioning as both a platform for showcasing research on European History and a forum for discourse and intellectual exchange.

 Additionally, Mos Historicus may feature reviews of recently published monographs and collective volumes that align with the journal’s thematic, temporal and geographical scope.

-The Editorial Committee will determine the subject of each issue and oversee the selection and publication of articles.
-To encourage broader participation, the committee’s membership will be periodically renewed, enabling a wider range of historians with diverse areas of expertise to contribute to future issues.
+The Editorial Committee determines the subject of each issue and oversees the selection and publication of articles.
+To encourage broader participation, the committee’s membership is periodically renewed, enabling a wider range of historians with diverse areas of expertise to contribute to future issues.

 II.
 Article Form